Code-the-Dream-School/hh-team7-front/README.md

-# Event management app Back-End Repo for Node/React Practicum
+# Event management app Front-End Repo for Node/React Practicum

 Welcome to the Event Management app frontend repository for the Node/React Practicum.
 Dive in to set up and operate the backend components crucial for Event management operations.